kranok-dev/RPi_RGB_Flask/README.md

 ```
 $ python3 Camera.py
 ```
-> To vary the color intensities, open the chromium browser and go to
+> To vary the color intensities, open the chromium browser and go to:
 ```
 localhost:5000
 ```